Shekswess/HAR-Comparison-Privacy/README.md

 4. Experiment 4
 The best and most stable dataset(results)=mHealth from Expreriment 2 is used for this experiment, so the data is preprocessed with Preprocessing 2.
-On the dataset is performed federated learning pipeline with XGBoost Boosting Classifier.
+On the dataset is performed federated learning pipeline with XGBoost Boosting Classifier and Random Forest Classifier.
 The dataset has 10 users and each user is a possible client.

 The pipeline is: